v2chrisb/i2spd/README.md

 How to Design Programs, 2nd Edition
 ===================================

-I recently worked through a massively open online course (MOOC) offered through Coursera entitled "[Introduction to Systematic Program Design, Part
+I recently worked through a massively open online course (MOOC) offered through Coursera entitled, "[Introduction to Systematic Program Design, Part
-1](https://www.coursera.org/course/programdesign)".
-It is a 10-week long course provided by the University of British Columbia.
-I got through the first three weeks and felt that I hadn't grasped the material, so I went back to day #1 and started over.
+1](https://www.coursera.org/course/programdesign)", a 10-week long course provided by the University of British Columbia.
+I made it through the first three weeks and felt that I hadn't quite grasped the material, so I went back to day #1 and started over.
 In a nutshell, I spent 8 weeks doing the first three weeks.
-When I found myself in week 3 again, I decided I'd stop working on the course and instead start working through the text that inspired the course, page by page.
+At that 8 week mark, I decided to stop working on the course, and instead, work through the text that inspired the course, page by page.
 That's what I'm doing now.

-The main text referred to is "[How to Design Programs, 2nd Edition](http://www.ccs.neu.edu/home/matthias/HtDP2e/index.html)", which I started working through starting on 11/22/2013.
+The course was instpired by the textbook "[How to Design Programs, 2nd Edition](http://www.ccs.neu.edu/home/matthias/HtDP2e/index.html)".
+I started the text from the very beginning on 11/22/2013.
 However long it takes to get through this book, that's how long it will take me.
 Learning to design programs and become a programmer is part of my "[5-year plan](http://chrisbeattie.org/)".

-The text authors created DrRacket, an operating system and language set used for teaching via their dialect of Scheme, known as the "[Racket language](http://racket-lang.org/)".
+The authors of HtDP-2 also created DrRacket, an operating system and language used to teach prgramming via their dialect of Scheme, known as the "[Racket language](http://racket-lang.org/)".

-All of my study files are located here.
-You'll see that it's not possible to simply view the \*.rkt source files because DrRacket is needed to open them -- this is a deliberate design decision by the DrRacket development team.
-DrRacket's focus is to teach people how to design and develop programs, and as such, files are encoded when a person chooses to use one of the teaching languages.
-Right now I'm using BSL, the beginning student language.
+All of my study files are located in this GitHub repository: the folder named 'UBC' contains the MOOC course files, and the 'HtDP-2' folder contains my solutions to the exercise files in the textbook.

 Here are a couple of other links you may find interesting: